 Water clarifiers should never be used in replacement of the other chemicals included on this list.
 However, getting this chemical could be helpful in a pinch.
 You might notice that the water in your hot tub is looking a little bit cloudy, for example, but you’re having guests over soon and don’t have time to give your hot tub a thorough clean.
 However, once again, make sure that you don’t use this as a substitute for actually cleaning your hot tub, and be sure to give your hot tub a proper clean when you’re done using the hot tub.

-This is also not totally necessary for your hot tub, but getting defoamer could be an option if your hot tub tends to get a lot of foam.
+This is also unnecessary for your hot tub, but getting a defoamer could be an option if your hot tub tends to get a lot of foam.
 Hot tubs typically become foam if the water becomes contaminated with lotion, soap, cosmetics, and oils.
 Using a defoamer will not damage any of your hot tub’s equipment, nor will it cause the filters to clog.
-As soon as you pour the defoamer in the hot tub, the foam will go away.
+As soon as you pour the defoamer into the hot tub, the foam will go away.

 You can also choose to add a spa cleaner to your collection.
-The purpose of this product is to clean the spa shell, or the actual tub itself.
+The purpose of this product is to clean the spa shell or the actual tub itself.
 You can also use a spa cleaner to polish the tub so that it looks extra shiny.
-There are many different ways in which you can choose to clean your hot tub, including household items, but some people find that using special spa detergent is a lot more effective for them.
+There are many different ways to choose to clean your hot tub, including household items, but some people find that using special spa detergent is a lot more effective for them.

-This isn’t necessarily a ‘chemical,’ but it is an option for if you want to add something special to your hot tub.
-You will be able to find many different fragrances to suit your tastes that you will be able to add the water in your hot tub to make sure that it is smelling good at all times.
+This isn’t necessarily a ‘chemical,’ but it is an option if you want to add something special to your hot tub.
+You will be able to find many different fragrances to suit your tastes, that you will be able to add the water in your hot tub to make sure that it smells good at all times.

 Tips and Tricks for Using Hot Tub Chemicals

 - Keep your hot tub’s cover open.
 This isn’t necessarily for safety reasons as much as it is for smell purposes.
-The gasses from these chemicals will be released into the air, so you want to make sure that the cover of the hot tub is open so that you won’t have to deal with the smell.
-You want to make sure that the chemicals dissipate, so providing a lot of ventilation is essential.
+Opening the cover will release the gasses from these chemicals into the air, so you want to make sure that the hot tub’s cover is open so that you won’t have to deal with the smell.
+In addition, you want to make sure that the chemicals dissipate, so providing a lot of ventilation is essential.

 - Make sure that the water is running.
 Keeping the jets on when you add the chemicals to the water will ensure that the chemicals mix in with the water thoroughly, which will thus cause them to work as they should.

 - Always have test strips on hand.
-You always need to have test strips with you to make sure that you know what the water levels are.
-Before you add any chemicals, you need to test the water to make sure that the levels are where they need to be or so that you can get a better picture of how much of a certain chemical you need to add.
-And when you add the chemical, you will need to pull out the test strips again to make sure that the levels are where they need to be.
-And, before you get into the hot tub later on, you will want to get a test strip to make sure that the chemicals have done their job.
+It would help if you always had test strips with you to make sure that you know what the water levels are.
+Before you add any chemicals, you need to test the water to make sure that the levels are where they need to be or so that you can get a better picture of how much of a particular chemical you need to add.
+And when you add the chemical, you will need to pull out the test strips again to ensure that the levels are where they need to be.
+And, before you get into the hot tub, later on, you will want to get a test strip to make sure that the chemicals have done their job.
 For some of these steps, you will need to use multiple test strips.
 So it’s always a good idea to have an abundance of them with your hot tub supplies.

 - Make sure that the air valves are off.
 Keeping the air valves on will cause the chemicals to be released into the air a lot faster than they should.
 You want to make sure that the chemicals mix in with the water thoroughly and for as long as they need to.
 Having the air valves off will keep the chemicals in the water for longer.

 - Make sure you read and follow all the instructions carefully.
 You never want to work with something like chemicals before you know what you’re doing.
-Some chemicals cannot be mixed with others and others might have special instructions for use.
-None of us like to read the directions, but this is important for your safety and to make sure that the chemical will do its job properly.
-The instructions will tell you how much of each chemical you will need to add to the water in order for them to work properly.
+You cannot mix some chemicals with others, and others might have special instructions for use.
+None of us like to read the directions, but this is important for your safety and ensure that the chemical will do its job correctly.
+The instructions will tell you how much of each chemical you will need to add to the water for them to work correctly.

-- Measure everything before you pour it in the tub.
-You don’t want to just take the bottle and pour the substance into the tub.
-You want to make sure that everything is measured properly in accordance with the instructions.
+- Measure everything before you pour it into the tub.
+You don’t want to take the bottle and pour the substance into the tub.
+Instead, you want to make sure that everything is measured correctly following the instructions.
 This is important so that the water levels will be even and where they need to be.

 Keeping Your Hot Tub Clean

-In the meantime, making sure that you follow these steps to make sure that your hot tub is clean will allow you to lose less of these chemicals less often.
-The more you do your part to make sure your hot tub is clean, the less likely it will be that you will need to balance the pH or any other factor.
+In the meantime, making sure that you follow these steps to ensure that your hot tub is clean will allow you to lose less of these chemicals less often.
+In addition, the more you do your part to make sure your hot tub is clean, the less likely it will be that you will need to balance the pH or any other factor.

 - Clean the filter.
-You will want to clean the filter rather frequently to decrease the amount of debris and other substances that are floating in your water.
+You will want to clean the filter rather frequently to decrease the amount of debris and other floating substances in your water.

 - Shower before you get in the hot tub.
-Some people might feel as though this will entirely defeat the purpose of using a hot tub, but it’s an important step if you want to make sure that your hot tub won’t get as dirty.
-You will remove all the oils and other dirt from your body, which will help to keep the hot tub cleaner.
+Some people might feel this will entirely defeat the purpose of using a hot tub, but it’s an essential step if you want to make sure that your hot tub won’t get as dirty.
+In addition, you will remove all the oils and other dirt from your body, which will help to keep the hot tub cleaner.

 - Keep the hot tub covered.
 This is true whether you have an indoor hot tub or an outdoor one.
 An indoor one needs to be covered to prevent too much dust and other substances from getting inside, whereas closing an outdoor hot tub will prevent bugs, leaves, twigs, and more from contaminating the water.